 CIS collaborates with local agricultural institutions to provide modern horticulture training to schools, such as sack gardening, grafting, or even hydroponics.
-We explain and demonstrate to schools in how to use simple agricultural techniques to grow crop under small area, and which types of seeds are best suited in their regions.
+We explain and demonstrate to schools how to use simple agricultural techniques to grow crop in small areas, and which types of seeds are best suited to their regions.

-CIS supports our partner schools from start to end, from giving them access to suitable equipment to helping them to systematically grow and eventually even able to sell the harvest after self-consumption.
-Our in-house training is tailored with school settings, and integrate different stakeholders such as students, parents and teachers.
-To date, Sack Gardening Project forms an important part of school’s disposable income, of students’ daily learning curriculum, and the bridge to connect neighboring communities.
+CIS supports our partner schools from start to end, from giving them access to suitable equipment to helping them systematically grow and eventually even sell the harvest after self-consumption.
+Our in-house training is tailored to school settings, and integrates different stakeholders such as students, parents and teachers.
+To date, our Sack Gardening Project has contributed to our partner schools’ disposable income and their students’

 - Pest management